gradientspace/geometry3Sharp/README.md

 Currently there is a small amount of unsafe code, however this code is only used in the OBJ reader and a few fast-buffer-copy routines, which can be deleted if you need a safe version (eg for Unity web player).

-A Nuget package is available: [Nuget](https://www.nuget.org/packages/geometry3Sharp).
+[A Nuget Package is available](https://www.nuget.org/packages/geometry3Sharp).
 This package is updated roughly monthly from the github master branch.
 So, it's "more" stable.
+Currently this package includes .NET 4.5 and .NET Standard 2.0 dlls.
+If you would like others, please email and they can be added.

 Questions?
 Contact Ryan Schmidt [@rms80](http://www.twitter.com/rms80) / [gradientspace](http://www.gradientspace.com)